 Alexis also studied abroad in Paris, France, in addition to completing internships with the Victim-Witness Division of the McLean County State’s Attorney’s office and with the National Science Foundation.
 Alexis is currently dedicating a year of service with AmeriCorps and intends to begin a sociology graduate program in the fall of 2018.

-Tianna Hogan is the Compliance Director and a Research Associate at the Bleeding and Clotting Disorders Institute, a federally funded Hemophilia Treatment Center (HTC) of Excellence in Peoria, Illinois.
-She oversees their state and federal compliance programs, conducts principle investigator initiated research studies and directs their pharmacy accreditation program.
+Tianna Webster is an IT Project Manager for Springfield Clinic in the Enterprise Project Management Office (EPMO) and manages enterprise wide Project implementations that focus on digital transformation and revenue cycle management.
+Previously, she was the Compliance Director and a Research Associate at the Bleeding and Clotting Disorders Institute, a federally funded Hemophilia Treatment Center (HTC) of Excellence in Peoria, Illinois.
+She oversaw their state and federal compliance programs, conducted principle investigator initiated research studies and directs their pharmacy accreditation program.
 Tianna has conducted a national survey for publication which she presented at the Thrombosis and Hemostasis Society of North America Summit (2016) with the renowned hematologist, Dr. Michael D. Tarantino.
-She frequently travels all over the US and internationally to participate in clinical trial investigator meetings, data summits and to advocate for the bleeding disorders community in Washington, DC.
+She frequently traveled all over the US and internationally to participate in clinical trial investigator meetings, data summits and to advocate for the bleeding disorders community in Washington, DC.

 She completed her associate’s degree as a dual sport athlete at Green River Community College in Auburn, WA.
 She transferred to ISU where she studied Sociology and Minored in Psychology.
 While pursuing her degree as a full time student, Tianna also worked at OSF Saint Francis Medical Center as a Concierge and served at a local restaurant.